stringparser/gulp-runtime/README.md

 If you just want the repl requiring the package will be enough for you.

-If you want to change the prompt text or want to see what's beneath this madness and/or are interested in using input and output streams to the runtime interface [look at the documentation](https://github.com/stringparser/gulp-runtime/blob/master/README.md) is not that long.
+If you want learn more about this thing, i.e. want to change the prompt text, see want can be done with commands or you are interested in using input and output streams to the runtime interface [look at the documentation](docs/readme.md).

 ### features
 - `gulp` cli at runtime.